Design TeamNancy Hou, Josh de Sousa

 ContractorHou de Sousa

-From the architect.
+Text description provided by the architects.
 Happy Panda is a new restaurant located within the Paseo San Francisco shopping center in Cumbaya (a district of Quito, Ecuador).
 The existing site was a long and narrow shoe box shaped volume.
 Our analysis of the client’s needs revealed that in order to best serve different customer types, a private dining space was required in addition to a larger and more public dining area.
 We split the dining space in two by placing the service areas in between.
 The private space was placed in the back, while the public dining area faces the entrance.
 This had the added benefit of improving the overall proportions and feel of the space, which otherwise would have been overly stretched and corridor-like.
 We also raised the kitchen onto a mezzanine level in order to free up more space for seating and a bar.

 The project schedule was swift, and necessitated expedient methods of construction.
 While resources and materials for small scale construction is somewhat limited in Ecuador, the dramatic boom of the advertising and signage industries there has lead to a proliferation of CNC machines, laser cutters, and large scale printers.
 A key priority when designing the project was to make use of these technologies, so as to minimize the need for skilled labor and reduce construction time and cost.
 This strategy is most evident on the walls featuring the Chinese scroll painting, Qingming Shanghe Tu, or Along the River During the Qingming Festival.
 Originally painted by Zhang Zeduan during the Song Dynasty over 900 years ago, its acclaim led to many reinterpretations commissioned by subsequent dynasties.
 Our studio's homage has been digitally altered, selectively cropped, blown up to the scale of wall paper, and then printed and installed by a billboard advertisement company.